14 Top-Rated Attractions & Things to Do in Parksville, BC

 13. Take the Kids to the Amusement Parks

 For high-gear activity, head to Fast Time Amusements, located less than six kilometers from town.
-When you're ready for a break between races, try your hand at archery and axe throwing.
+Visitors to this attraction can zoom through the 1/2-kilometer race track on European-designed go-karts.
+When you're ready for a break between races, try your hand at archery and axe throwing, or play free games.

 14. Cheer on the Team at Volleybash